Samsung Refrigerator Error Codes

 Ice Maker Errors

-26C, 26ECubed Ice Maker Function ErrorFaulty Ice Maker functions detected >3 times, Ice maker assembly issue1.
+26C, 26ECubed Ice Maker Function ErrorFaulty ice maker functions detected >3 times: Ice maker assembly issue1.
 Check door switch.
 2. Check ice maker assembly for buildup/obstruction.
-3. Press ice maker test button to cycle.
+3. Press the ice maker test button to cycle.
 Replace assembly if test fails.
-4. Check 12Vdc on IM motor clockwise pin after test button press.
-If no voltage, check wire harness and main PCB.
+4. Check 12VDC on the IM motor clockwise pin after the test button press.
+If there’s no voltage, check the wire harness and main PCB.

 33C, 33EIce Maker Heater ErrorOpen heater circuit, Housing separation, Contact error, Disconnection, Short circuit, Faulty harness connector, Faulty heater, Faulty main PCB1.
-Disconnect case connector and check heater resistance (~135 Ohm nominal).
+Disconnect the case connector and check the heater resistance (~135 ohms nominal).
 If 0 Ohm (short) or ∞Ω/OL (open/wire issue), diagnose/replace.

 116C, 116E, 117C, 117EIce Bites Maker Function ErrorFaulty Ice Bites Maker Assembly1.
 Check wiring.
 2. Check ice maker conditions.
-3. Press Ice Maker test switch.
+3. Press the ice maker test switch.
 4. Replace ice maker assembly.
 5. Check/replace main board if error persists.

 Communication & Board Errors